gilyes/OperationLogger.Wcf/README.md

 ```

 ### Configuration
-First enable the use of the service behavior using the behavior extension element:
+First enable the use of the service behavior by defining the behavior extension element:

 ```
 <system.serviceModel>